claceio/docs/content/docs/Configuration/Authentication.md

 assuming there is a `github_prod` oauth config.

-Any new app created will use this as the auth-type unless overridden in the `app create` call or using `app update`.
+Any new app created will use this as the auth unless overridden in the `app create` call or using `app update`.

 ## OAuth Authentication